 I currently have a 3 Direct Debts going out (Phone Bill £43, and loans of £28 and £80 a month going out).

 I did a credit score check today and I am 2/5 – 561 credit score.

 Hi Jessica and thank you for your question.

-cost of adobe dreamweaver cs5.5 Are You Asking The Right Question?
+Are You Asking The Right Question?

 My first counter question would be: why does it matter?
 Why do you currently need an improved credit score.
 Is it to try and get a favourable loan (perhaps a 0% credit card to pay down the other interest bearing loans you have), or is it for a mortgage application or something similar.

 If you have no need to increase your credit score, this shouldn’t be your focus.
 And, even if you do, it shouldn’t really be your focus anyway.

 Reducing Your Bills & Loans

 More pressing may be to set up a detailed budget and see where you can reduce certain expenditure.
 You have only given us a very small clue, but when you are earning £500 a month, spending almost 10% of it on your mobile phone contract is crazy.
 Check out our articles on SIM only deals to see how you could reduce that to less than £10 per month.

 Then, you have over £100 of loan repayments going out each month.
 Given that you only earn £500, we know that these can’t be student loans.
 Therefore, rather than trying to improve your credit score, your focus should instead be on how you can pay these debts off, or otherwise reduce your interest burden by looking into better loan deals or 0% credit cards as an alternative option.